johnwilkins/ansible-rhel-node-prep/README.md

 The playbooks are configured to retrieve a group of hosts called `rhel-servers`.
 This repository contains three user variables in `group_vars/all.yml`: namely, `rhn_username`, which is a username argument for the Red Hat network; `rhn_password`, which is a password argument for the Red Hat network; and, `rhn_pool_id`, which is a pool ID argument for a Red Hat SKU.

 The `register.yml` play requires a Red Hat Network pool ID.
-If you know the SKU, but not the pool ID, you may register a single node, refresh the system manually.
+If you know the SKU, but not the pool ID, you may register a single node, refresh the system manually, and execute:

+`# subscription-manager list --available --all`

+This will list all of the available subscriptions.
+You may use the `--matches={string-literal|regex}` to highlight areas of the subscription with applications or SKUs of interest.

 ## Instructions